Maxiboy441/PixelPrime/Documentation/Technical-Concept.md

 # Technical Concept: PixelPrime

 ## Overview
-Thsi project is supoosed to help you find good movies based on your, and others, ratting of those.
+The project uses an API to retrieve movies that users can rate and add to their favorites.
+Users can also add movies to a “watch list” and receive recommendations from our AI server.

 ## Features
 - Search for movies